oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-install.md

 Warning, this may take a while to run, in my case about 20 mins because the OCI Cloud shell system does not provide huge throughput as it's designed for management activities, not running applications !

-Now we need to add it to our path
+Now we need to add the linkerd command to our path

 - In the OCI Cloud Shell type :
   - `export PATH=$PATH:$HOME/.linkerd2/bin`